RikenSugitaLab/Reduced-Efficacy-of-Src-Kinase-Inhibitor/SI/figure23/README.md

-# Population of amino acids at the residue 82 among the variety of kinases
+# Figure 23 : Population of amino acids at the residue 82 among the variety of kinases

 ## Population